 Dental Hygiene Transfer Credit Evaluation: Dental hygiene applicants requesting transfer credit evaluation must provide official transcripts no later than the application deadline.
 Only general education and pre-requisite coursework will be considered and evaluated for transfer credit, and all general education and prerequisite course(s) for the dental hygiene program must have been taken at an appropriately accredited institution.
+To receive transfer credit for this program, General Education and pre-requisite courses must have been successfully completed with a grade of at least a "C".
 Science courses must be taken within the last five years to be accepted for transfer credit.
 Each of the core dental hygiene courses must be taken in-residence and taken in succession.
 The maximum allowable transfer credits applied to the Dental Hygiene program shall not exceed 40 credits.
 Authority for all final transfer credit decisions is given to the Program Dean/Chair.
 Students who submit an application for the Bachelors of Science in Dental Hygiene program without a request for transfer credit evaluation will not be awarded credit for any prior coursework.